pingcap/docs-cn/tikv-configuration-file.md

 + This configuration item enables or disables log redaction.
 If the configuration value is set to `true`, all user data in the log will be replaced by `?`.
 + Default value: `false`

+## security.encryption

+Configuration items related to [encryption at rest](/encryption-at-rest.md) (TDE).

+### `data-encryption-method`

++ The encryption method for data files
++ Value options: "plaintext", "aes128-ctr", "aes192-ctr", and "aes256-ctr"
++ A value other than "plaintext" means that encryption is enabled, in which case the master key must be specified.
++ Default value: `"plaintext"`

+### `data-key-rotation-period`

++ Specifies how often TiKV rotates the data encryption key.
++ Default value: `7d`

+### enable-file-dictionary-log

++ Enables the optimization to reduce I/O and mutex contention when TiKV manages the encryption metadata.
++ To avoid possible compatibility issues when this configuration parameter is enabled (by default), see [Encryption at Rest - Compatibility between TiKV versions](/encryption-at-rest.md#compatibility-between-tikv-versions) for details.
++ Default value: `true`

+### master-key

++ Specifies the master key if encryption is enabled.
+To learn how to configure a master key, see [Encryption at Rest - Configure encryption](/encryption-at-rest.md#configure-encryption).

+### previous-master-key

++ Specifies the old master key when rotating the new master key.
+The configuration format is the same as that of `master-key`.
+To learn how to configure a master key, see [Encryption at Rest - Configure encryption](/encryption-at-rest.md#configure-encryption).

 ## `import`

 Configuration items related to TiDB Lightning import and BR restore.